Conference

 Abstracts have been kindly shared by successful submitters to give those new to submitting abstracts an idea of what is wanted by the audience and organisers of the NHS-R Community and NHS.Pycom conferences.

 These are not necessarily talks that will be acceptable for every year and we will be sharing our themes and scoring with abstract calls for conferences.
+We will, most likely, be on the NHS-R Slack and can share updates there or answer questions.

 Abstract for an on-line workshop (half-day)